Palisades Research

 Our longer term forecasts use a different program with a different focus.

-Our main computer program indicates that the next day’s direction can be forecast with a 60% – 70% reliability compared to 53% with buy and hold, but even this is very difficult to maintain in real life.
-This seemingly small improvement is actually very substantial.
-Nothing can approach 100%, because there is nothing we can do about what happens after the market is closed and during the next market day.
+We analyze past data to see how the markets have behaved under similar situations.
+We know that we can never fully do that because there is nothing we can do about what happens after the market is closed and during the next market day.
+The best we can do is find some of the elements that have made an impact on the markets in the past and apply them to current situations.
 Certainly, things will happen to influence the market direction and all of them are beyond our control.
-The best we can do is to make sure we have a strong enough signal to overcome minor adverse influences.
-When the program gives an "Money Market" or "OUT" signal, it doesn’t mean that the next day's movement will be insignificant; it only means that we don’t have a clear indication of direction.
+We avoid trading unless we statistically have a strong enough signal to overcome minor adverse influences.
+When the program gives a "Money Market" or "OUT" signal, it doesn’t mean that the next day's movement will be insignificant; it only means that we don’t have a clear indication of direction.
 So we move into the money market.

 Over 50 years of data were used in the development of the fundamental algorithm that drives this program.
 Yet, it was written in a way that allows it to be responsive to changes that occur over shorter time frames so it can adapt to its environment.
 This program will continue to evolve, since ceaseless effort is underway to improve the program and make it even better.